fetterbush flower

 What is a Fetterbush Plant?

-This plant grows 5 to 10 feet (1.5 to 3 m) in height and generally is wider than it is tall.
+This plant grows 5 to 10 feet (1.5 to 3 m) in height and is generally wider than it is tall.
 Fetterbush has graceful, drooping branches and grows from a horizontal underground rhizome.
 If allowed, the plant will spread by suckering.
 (1)

 Fruits appear from September to October but are not an ornamental feature of this plant.
-These plants are attractive to pollinators such as bees and butterflies but have the benefit of being unpalatable to deer due to their toxic foliage.

 Many plants of the genus Leucothoe, Lyonia, and Pieris are commonly referred to as fetterbushes, so be sure of the species of your plant before purchasing as their appearances and requirements may differ.